Efficient Alternating Minimization with Applications to Weighted Low Rank Approximation: Technique Overview

 We want to remark that our high precision and dense regression solver not only works for weighted low rank approximation, but for any alternating minimization frameworks that require one to solve $O(1)$ multiple response regressions per iteration.
 Due to the good error dependence, the overall $\log(1/\epsilon)$ convergence is well-preserved, even though each iteration is only solved approximately.
-We believe this high precision solver will also find its use in problems like (low rank) matrix sensing and matrix completion and tasks in which forward error for multiple response regression is required.
+We believe this high precision solver will also find its use in problems like (low rank) matrix sensing and tasks in which backward error for multiple response regression is required.

 In addition to our high-accuracy, high probability solver, we also devise a robust analytical framework for alternating minimization, which is the core to enable us with fast approximate solvers.
-In particular, we show that if we only output a matrix $\wt Y$ that is close to the exact regression solution $Y$ in the spectral norm, then the alternating minimization still converges to the fixed point $\|W\circ \ov M\|$ with good speed.
+In particular, we show that if we only output a matrix $\wt Y$ that is close to the exact regression solution $Y$ in the spectral norm, then the alternating minimization still converges to the fixed point $\|W\circ N\|$ with good speed.
 Our analysis uses a different strategy from~\cite{llr16} where they heavily rely on the closed-form of the regression solution.
-We show that the guarantees of the algorithm mainly follow from the $\ell_2$ row norm of the matrices.
-Specifically, given two matrices whose $\ell_2$ row norms are close for each corresponding rows, we prove that statistics such as incoherence can be well-preserved.
-Our argument relies on a novel interpolation between different equivalent formulations of incoherence, especially the point of view of leverage scores.
-We believe such an analytical framework will also be extremely helpful for robustifying the alternating minimization framework for faster matrix sensing and matrix completion~\cite{jns13}.
+In contrast, we show that by a clever decomposition of errors, one can accumulate the error caused by approximate solves to the additive $\epsilon$ term and thus polylogarithmically more rounds of the iterative solve suffices to give us good guarantees.
+When adapting our analysis to noiseless matrix completion~\citep{gsyz23}, we recover their result in both runtime and sample complexity, while offering a much simpler proof.